Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Summary and Discussions

 The second issue is the phase diagrams of the model.
-We mainly investigated two subjects: the deviation of the mean-field critical magnetic field from the BKT transition one, $\Delta h$, and the separation between $q_0$ and $q_J$, the Cooper pair momentum which maximize the absolute value of condensation energy and the bare effective superfluid stiffness, respectively.
+We mainly investigated two subjects: the deviation of the mean-field critical magnetic field from the BKT transition one, $\Delta h$, and the separation between $q_0$ and $q_J$, the Cooper pair momenta which maximize the absolute value of condensation energy and the bare effective superfluid stiffness, respectively.
 The condensation energy and bare effective superfluid stiffness take a role in determining the BKT transition line.
 At the zero-field BKT transition temperature $T_{\rm c}$, we find that $\Delta h$ can be $30\%$ of the 2D Pauli limit field if the vortex core energy is considered, and half of that if the vortex core energy is neglected.
 We also find that $\Delta h$ and the difference between $q_0$ and $q_J$ exhibit non-monotonic behaviors, resulting from the crossover of helical SC states where $q_0$ drastically increases with the magnetic field accompanied by the appearance of metastable states.

 The last issue is to elucidate the nonlinear resistivity of purely 2D Rashba superconductors.
 The HN theory was extended by including the dependence of superfluid stiffness and supercurrent on the Cooper pair momentum.
 These quantities are calculated from the mean-field theory of the helical superconductor.
 The extended HN theory gives the following results.
-In the vicinity of the BKT transition at zero magnetic field, our approach based on the picture of vortex-antivortex dissociation can generate the V-I characteristics which are consistent with the recent experimental works \cite{Venditti, Lin, Saito, Hua, Liu, Weitzel} better than the original HN theory.
+In the vicinity of the BKT transition at zero magnetic field, our approach based on the picture of vortex-antivortex pair dissociation can generate the V-I characteristics which are consistent with some recent experimental works \cite{Venditti, Lin, Saito, Hua, Weitzel} better than the original HN theory.
+This finding suggests that the deviation from the HN scaling law may be explained by our theory if the heating effect~\cite{Weitzel} is negligible.
 At finite magnetic fields, we found that the V-I characteristics show a nonreciprocity, in which voltages in the forward and backward directions of currents become different.
 We also found that the nonreciprocity in the V-I characteristics is strongly enhanced around the crossover of helical SC states.
-The nonreciprocal V-I characteristics is an analog of the SD effect in the purely 2D superconductors, where the critical current can not be defined.
+The nonreciprocal V-I characteristics are an analog of the SD effect in purely 2D superconductors, where the critical current can not be defined.
 Instead of the nonreciprocal critical current, a highly nonlinear and nonreciprocal resistivity appears.

 Along the BKT transition line, the crossover currents, at which the BKT critical state crossovers to the normal state, show non-monotonic behavior as a function of the magnetic field and temperature.
 The crossover current is an analog of the critical current in the mean-field superconductors and nonreciprocal, in particular, around the crossover line of helical SC states.
 In this way, we can observe an analog of the SD effect in purely 2D superconductors.